Skip To Main Content

 As Ilya Bolotowsky said, “Alice started too early.”

 Alice Trumbull Mason was a pioneer on many fronts; not only with abstract painting, but through her unyielding drive to live the life she wanted.
-Determined, independent, and expressive from a young age, Mason chose a path which pushed against the gender norms of her time.
+Determined, independent, and expressive from a young age, she chose a path which pushed against the gender norms of her time.
 In closing out Women’s History Month, we’re taking a look at Trumbull Mason’s invaluable contributions to abstract art in the United States.

 “When we first began forming the American Abstract Artists we said, ‘what is the Museum of Modern Art anyway if it isn’t for abstract artists?’”
 And we picketed them!”

 Trumbull Mason continued to advocate passionately throughout her entire career for spaces which fostered artistic community.
-In 1945, Mason joined Atelier 17, located at 41 East Eighth Street.
+In 1945, she joined Atelier 17, located at 41 East Eighth Street.
 Established in the 1920s, artist Stanley William Hayter relocated the studio from Paris to NYC in 1940 due to WWII.

 Atelier 17 was well-known among artists in the avant-garde New York art scene, attracting the likes of Anne Ryan, Louise Bourgeois, and Miriam Schapiro.
 Members of the workshop learned a myriad of printmaking techniques including soft ground etching, engraving, and aquatint, and provided space in which artists could learn, experiment, and exchange ideas in printmaking; particularly, among women.